Joachim Peiper: Early life

-During the European interwar period, Waldemar joined a company of mercenary soldiers within the paramilitary Freikorps and actively participated in suppressing the Polish Silesian Uprisings (August 1919–July 1921) meant to annex German Silesia to the Second Polish Republic.
-In the Weimar Germany of the 1920s, the antisemitic canards of Nazi ideology — the Stab-in-the-back myth, the Protocols of the Elders of Zion, The International Jew, et cetera — had much appeal to the political conservatives and to the political reactionaries such as the Freikorps mercenary soldier Waldemar Peiper who were angry that Imperial Germany had lost the Great War.
+During the European interwar period, Woldemar joined a company of mercenary soldiers within the paramilitary Freikorps and actively participated in suppressing the Polish Silesian Uprisings (August 1919 – July 1921) which aimed to annex German Silesia to the Second Polish Republic.
+In the Weimar Germany of the 1920s, the antisemitic canards of Nazi ideology—the Stab-in-the-back myth, the Protocols of the Elders of Zion, The International Jew, et cetera—had much appeal to the political conservatives and to the political reactionaries such as the Freikorps mercenary soldier Woldemar Peiper who were angry that Imperial Germany had lost the Great War.

-Two of Waldemar's sons, Horst and Joachim, followed the same life-path of nationalist ideology and military service to Germany.
-In 1926, the eleven-year-old Joachim followed his middle brother, fourteen-year-old Horst Peiper to become a boy scout; eventually, Joachim became interested in becoming a military officer.
+Two of Woldemar's sons, Horst and Joachim, followed the same life path of nationalist ideology and military service to Germany.
+In 1926, the 11-year-old Joachim followed his middle brother, 14-year-old Horst Peiper, to become a boy scout; eventually, Joachim became interested in becoming a military officer.

 Horst joined the Schutzstaffel (SS) and served in the SS-Totenkopfverbände as a guard in a Nazi concentration camp.
-Transferred to active duty as a Waffen-SS soldier, Horst fought in the Battle of France (1940) as part of the 3rd SS Panzer Division, and was killed in Poland in June 1941, in a never-fully-explained accident; rumour said that his fellow SS men drove Horst to commit suicide because of his homosexuality.
+Transferred to active duty as a Waffen-SS soldier, Horst fought in the Battle of France (1940) as part of the 3rd SS Panzer Division, and died in Poland in June 1941 in a never-fully-explained accident; rumour said that his fellow SS-men drove Horst to commit suicide because of his homosexuality.

 Peiper's eldest brother, Hans-Hasso (b.
-1910) was mentally ill, and his suicide attempt resulted in cerebral damage that reduced him to a persistent vegetative state.
+1910) had a mental illness, and his suicide attempt resulted in cerebral damage that reduced him to a persistent vegetative state.
 Interned to a hospital in 1931, Hans died of tuberculosis in 1942.